 Under 33 U.S.C.
-2264, every year the Secretary of the Army is directed to transmit a list to Congress of incomplete authorized studies that have not received appropriations for five full fiscal years.
+Section 2264, every year the Secretary of the Army is directed to transmit a list to Congress of incomplete authorized studies that have not received appropriations for five full fiscal years.
 The study list is not published in the Federal Register.
 Congress has 90 days after submission of the study list to appropriate funds; otherwise the study is deauthorized.
+CRS has no data indicating that studies have been deauthorized through this process in recent years.